Skip to content

 onChatResponse

-Called after a chat turn completes and the assistant message has been persisted.
+Called after a chat turn produces and persists an assistant message.
 The turn lock is released before this hook runs, so it is safe to call saveMessages or other methods from inside.

 TypeScript